 I love pastors.
-Each week, through this blog and my personal ministry, God allows me to partner with dozens of pastors, helping them think through life and ministry issues.
+Through this blog and my personal ministry, God has allowed me to partner with dozens of pastors, helping them think through life and ministry issues.
 I’ve learned many pastors struggle to find people who will invest in them and help them grow as individuals, leaders and pastors.
+In my current job with Leadership Lexington, I get to spend my days thinking of how to assist pastors and the Church.

 I frequently have pastors – or other leaders – ask me for my “best advice” for those in leadership positions.
-I have to be candid – it’s a difficult request.
+I have to be candid that it’s a difficult request.
 I’ve learned so much through the pastors who have invested in me and by experience.
 It’s hard to summarize all I’ve learned over the years – especially by trial and error.
-It could probably fill a book or two – but certainly more than one blog post!
+It could probably fill a book or two, but certainly more than one blog post!

-I put some thought into the question and decided to come up with a list of encouragement, one I would give to all pastors or leaders, to answer the question.
-I will address pastors, but wisdom is transferable to other fields, so change a few words and I’d give this advice to any leaders.
-I decided my best advice deals with the soul of a leader – hence the title.
+Over the years I have put some thought into the question and come up with a lists of random encouragement I would give to all pastors or leaders to answer the question.
+While addressing pastors, I know wisdom is transferable to other fields.
+Change a few words and I’d give this advice to any leader.
+Periodically, I update this post and bring it forward again.

 The church can never love your family as much as you do.

 Your family needs you more than the church does.
 They can get another pastor.
 Your family doesn’t want another you.
 You’ll have to learn to say “no”, learn how to balance and prioritize your time, and be willing to delegate to others in the church.
-(I’ve blogged several times on saying no, but you may want to read THIS POST from my friend Michael Hyatt on saying “no” with grace.”)
+I’ve blogged several times on the power of saying no. It may be harder in the role of pastor than any other role I’ve held in business, government and the church, but it’s a necessary word to remain healthy and effective as a leader.

-If you protect your Sabbath day, your Sabbath day can better protect you.
+If you protect your Sabbath, your Sabbath can better protect you.

 You’ll wear out quickly without a day a week to rejuvenate.
 God designed us this way.
 Take advantage of His provision.
 Take time to rest.
-You may not rest like everyone else – for me rest doesn’t mean doing nothing – but you need time away from the demands of ministry regularly.
+You may not rest like everyone else.
+For me rest doesn’t always mean doing nothing.
+It usually means I’m doing what I want to do, but can’t because I’m working.
+Bottom line is you regularly need time away from the demands of ministry.
 Lead your church to understand you can’t be everywhere every time.
 You owe it to yourself, your family, your church and your God.

 You have influence – use it well.

-The pastorate comes with tremendous power and responsibility.
+The pastorate comes with tremendous responsibility.
+Your words are powerful.
 It’s easy to abuse or take for granted.
 Don’t do it!
 Humility welcomes the hand of God on your ministry.
 Use your influence for Kingdom good more than for personal gain.

 No amount of accountability or structure can stop failure if a heart is impure.